 Obj.
 III: Homosexual partnerships often, if not always, involve the partners providing domestic care and support to each other in the same way that heterosexual married couples support each other.
 Yet, heterosexual married couples are entitled to domestic benefits.
 Therefore, homosexual partnerships should be legally recognized as marriage so they too may be entitled to the same domestic benefits as heterosexual couples.

 Reply to Obj.
 III: If the criteria for marriage is domestic care and support, then any relationship (a la the odd couple, two brothers living together, even three men living together, etc.) involving domestic care and support would qualify as marriage.
 The qualification that the relationship be romantic, involve sex and/or be monogamous begs the question against those who provide each other domestic care and support but are not romantic, sexually involved or monogamous (i.e. why should they not be married and thus entitled to domestic support just because they aren’t romantic, sexually involved or monogamous?).
-Further, there is no principled basis for adding the qualification of romance and sex unless the traditional view of marriage is correct because: (1) romance is important to marriage because of its orientation to sex; and (2) sex is important only if sex is the complete bodily union required for genuine marriage (see first post explaining that complete bodily union is what completes or seals the marriage).
-Likewise, there is no principled basis for adding monogamy as a qualification to relationships entitled to domestic benefits unless marriage is understood in the traditional sense, because under the traditional view “marriage is a comprehensive interpersonal union consummated and renewed by acts of complete organic bodily union” and “no single act can organically unite more than two people at the bodily level” (see first post on this point as well).
+Further, there is no principled basis for adding the qualification of romance and sex unless the traditional view of marriage is correct because: (1) romance is important to marriage because of its orientation to sex; and (2) sex is important only if sex is the complete bodily union required for genuine marriage (see first essay explaining that complete bodily union is what completes or seals the marriage).
+Likewise, there is no principled basis for adding monogamy as a qualification to relationships entitled to domestic benefits unless marriage is understood in the traditional sense, because under the traditional view “marriage is a comprehensive interpersonal union consummated and renewed by acts of complete organic bodily union” and “no single act can organically unite more than two people at the bodily level” (see first essay on this point as well).
 As a result, only with the traditional view of marriage is there a principled basis for excluding polyamorous and non-romantic, platonic relationships from being legally recognized as marriage and thus entitled to its domestic benefits.
 Therefore, unless one wishes to extend marriage to such relationships, one cannot legally recognize homosexual partnerships as marriage on the basis of domestic care and support.

 Obj.
 IV: The traditional view of marriage allows that heterosexual, infertile couples can be married.
 But because such couples are not able to have their own biological children any more than a homosexual couple, there is no difference between them.
 Therefore, even under the traditional view of marriage, same-sex couples should be able to marry.

 Reply to Obj.
 IV: This objection relies on the false premise that unless fertility is what distinguishes heterosexual relationships from homosexual ones and determines that the former constitutes real marriage, there is no difference between heterosexual marriage and committed, monogamous homosexual partnerships.
-As explained in the first post, however, it is not fertility itself but comprehensive organic bodily union that distinguishes real marriage from homosexual partnerships.
-Only in marriage between one man and one woman is there such a union (see previous post for the complete explanation).
+As explained in the first essay, however, it is not fertility itself but comprehensive organic bodily union that distinguishes real marriage from homosexual partnerships.
+Only in marriage between one man and one woman is there such a union (see previous essay for the complete explanation).
 Insofar as such union is possible even for infertile couples (and not for homosexual ones), infertile couples can be married whereas homosexual ones cannot.

 Infertile heterosexual couples can achieve complete organic bodily union whether or not conception is achieved, intended or even possible.
 Consider the organic process of digestion.
 The parts of the digestive process (e.g. chewing, saliva, stomach, intestines, etc.) form an organic bodily union oriented toward nourishment even if a defect in one part (say, for example, the stomach doesn’t absorb nutrients as it should) prevents actual nourishment.
 Although nourishment does not occur, the parts are still unified in the organic digestive process that is on the whole oriented toward nourishment (this is also true whether or not the person eats knowing that nourishment will not occur or intending that is should not occur).
-As explained in the first post, complete bodily union involves the coordination of bodily parts for the common biological purpose of the whole.
+As explained in the first essay, complete bodily union involves the coordination of bodily parts for the common biological purpose of the whole.
 Thus, the bodily parts of the digestive process form a complete bodily union.
 Analogously, in their natural dynamism constituting the procreative process, the reproductive parts of the infertile heterosexual couple form an organic bodily union oriented toward conception whether or not a defect in the parts prevents conception for occurring, whether or not the couple intends conception to occur, or whether or not the couple knows that it cannot occur.
 Therefore, infertile heterosexual couples can achieve complete bodily union as required for marriage.

 Note that this reply that infertile heterosexual couples can be married because they, unlike homosexual couples, can achieve complete bodily union implies that marriage does not require the presence of children, for if it did, infertile heterosexual couples could not be married.
 But if the argument above is correct, the fact that they can be married implies children are not necessary to make a marriage.
 While children are not necessary to make a marriage neither are they sufficient for that purpose.
 For instance, two brothers who live together and share domestic responsibilities, including the raising of their deceased sister’s children, does not make the brothers married.
 That same would be true if, instead of two brothers, two unrelated heterosexual bachelors were raising children.
 Consequently, the mere presence of children is neither necessary nor sufficient to make a relationship a marriage.
 What is necessary and sufficient is a comprehensive interpersonal union, including a complete bodily union.